Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/email_pro/how_to_configure_windows_10/guide.en-gb.md

 For specialized services (SEO, development, etc.), contact [OVHcloud partners](/links/partner).

-If you would like assistance using and configuring your OVHcloud solutions, we recommend consulting our various [support offers](/links/support).
+If you would like assistance using and configuring your OVHcloud solutions, please refer to our [support offers](/links/support).

 Join our [community of users](/links/community).